aleksandr-vin/aleksandr-vin.github.io/_posts/2025-01-12-flat-iron-steak-in-the-oven-attempt-nr.2.md

 tags: cooking recipes steaks flat-iron tips
 ---

-Got a flat-iron steak from Sligro on 30th of Dec.
-Cooked it in the oven on 6th of Jan.
+Second attempt with flat-iron steak from Sligro in the oven on 6th of Jan.
 Need to repeat.

 ![Ready for cooking](/img/IMG_9409.jpg)